idaholab/moose/modules/doc/content/ncrc/ncrc_local_binary.md

 ##### Some Applications contain more than tests

-Some applications have different inputs that can be copied and executed.
-Each application can use whatever naming convention they wish, so listing all possibilities is impossible.
-However, any runnable input directory will have a file called `testroot` residing in it.
-The following *crazy* command will return those possibilities (using Bison as an example):
+Some applications have different inputs that can be copied and executed using the `--copy-inputs` flag.
+Each application can use whatever naming convention they wish for these input categories, so listing all possibilities is impossible.
+However, any runnable input directory will have a file called `testroot` residing in it, in which the test categories are listed.
+The following piped command sequence will return those possibilities (using Bison as an example):

 ```bash
 $> conda activate bison